GigaSpaces-ProfessionalServices/xap-admin-training/xap-admin-training-lab14/README.md

 [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

 [Helm](https://docs.helm.sh/using_helm/#quickstart-guide) <br />
-Important: You must use Helm 2 with KubeGrid.
+Important: Previous versions of this lab supported Helm 2 only.
-Helm 3 contains a new chart version, which is a breaking change and is not currently supported by KubeGrid.
+As of XAP 15.5, Helm 3 is supported in XAP 15.5 release.
-Helm 3 will be supported in XAP 15.5 release
+This lab has been changed to support Helm 3.

 [minikube](https://kubernetes.io/docs/setup/minikube/) <br />

 ##### 1. Configure memory and cpu:

     minikube config set memory 4096
     minikube config set cpus 4

 ##### 2. After installation, configure the VM driver
-(for example: in case you installed VirtualBox as the Hypervisor run the following):
+(For example: in case you installed VirtualBox as the Hypervisor run the following.
+This step is optional as minikube now prefers to use Docker as the VM driver):

     minikube config set vm-driver virtualbox